taverianov/cloudlinux-documentation/docs/ubuntu/introduction/README.md

 * [Ubuntu](https://ubuntu.com/) is a registered trademark of Canonical Ltd.
 :::

 CloudLinux subsystem on Ubuntu is a scope of deb-packages which allows using CloudLinux features on Ubuntu OS.
-It is a Stable version of a free extension designed exclusively for Ubuntu® 20.04 LTS users.
+It is a Stable version of a free extension designed exclusively for Ubuntu® 22.04 LTS users.

 ## Supported version of Ubuntu

-We support Ubuntu 20.04 LTS.
+We support Ubuntu 22.04 LTS.

 ## CloudLinux OS editions comparison

+CloudLinux Subsystem for Ubuntu supports the same editions as CloudLinux OS, with some exceptions.

+In the table below, a feature marked with "No" for the CloudLinux Subsystem for Ubuntu means that no edition of CloudLinux Subsystem for Ubuntu supports this feature.

 |**Features**|**CloudLinux OS Solo**|**CloudLinux OS Admin**|**CloudLinux OS Legacy (Shared)**|**CloudLinux OS Shared Pro**|**<font color="#2c98f0">CloudLinux Subsystem For Ubuntu</font>**|
 |:-:|:-:|:-:|:-:|:-:|:-:|